 The West Simatai Great Wall is separated into eastern and western halves by a valley, with a rainbow-like chain bridge over the valley.
 The hills in the west are sloping gently, with 20 watchtowers remaining in good shape.
 The Simatai section of the Great Wall is one of the few sections to retain the original appearance of the Great Wall.
-Incorporating a variety of characteristics of other sections of the Great Wall, Simatai also displays some unique features of its own.
+Incorporating a variety of characteristics of other parts of the Great Wall, Simatai also displays some unique features of its own.
 It is often described with the following five words: perilous, dense, diverse, artful, and peculiar.

-According to one hiker this is what you should expect to find at Jinshanling:
+According to one hiker, this is what you should expect to find at Jinshanling:

-“Meticulous detail is evident in the construction of the wall.
+"Meticulous detail is evident in the construction of the wall.
 Everywhere consideration has been given to deterring and defeating invading armies.
 The uneven steps meant to slow down advancing armies should they make it onto the wall.
-The narrowing curves and paths that would bottleneck and slow them down, limiting the invaders to moving single file, making them vulnerable to the defending army.
-Far down the mountain each brick was crafted by thousands of workers and carried up the mountain on the backs of mules.
-The architecture and engineering a feat that would challenge us even today.”
+The narrowing curves and paths that would bottleneck and slow them down, limiting the invaders to moving the single file, making them vulnerable to the defending army.
+Far down the mountain, each brick was crafted by thousands of workers and carried up the mountain on the backs of mules.
+The architecture and engineering a feat that would challenge us even today."